 For you to find out the problematic parts, you need to disassemble the dishwasher.
 Here are the steps to follow:

 You don’t want to be electrocuted, do you?
-So, you should start with unplugging the power cord from the outlet then remove the top and bottom racks.
-The purpose of doing this is to make it easy for you to access the bottom of the dishwasher.
+You should start with unplugging the power cord from the outlet then remove the top and bottom racks.
+The purpose of doing this is to make it easy for you to access the dishwasher’s bottom.

 Step 2: Remove the spray arm assembly

 The spray arm assembly is located at the bottom of the washer.
 To remove it, you need to unscrew the screw that holds it in place.

 Sometimes the screw is a reverse thread, so you may need to turn it clockwise instead of counterclockwise.

 After removing it, take a look at the bottom of the appliance and see whether there could be anything causing the noise.
 If there is nothing, continue removing the parts underneath.